menu icon

 Pumpkin with Applesauce and Walnut Cookies

-Baking in the fall has its unique smells!
-But, mainly, apples and pumpkins come to my mind when talking about baking fall cookies—So, combining both the pumpkin and the apples for this week's cookie was a perfect bite of fall.
+Baking in the fall has its own special smells, mostly apples and pumpkins.
+Combining both for this week's cookie felt like the perfect bite of fall.

-I used the unsweetened applesauce and cut down on the sugar in these cookies since I would coat the cookie balls with powdered sugar.
+I used unsweetened applesauce and cut down on the sugar in these cookies since they are coated in powdered sugar before baking.

 Ingredients You Will need.